QQFRaphael/Notes/大气动力学/Genesis-Potential-Index-GPI计算/Genesis Potential Index（GPI）计算.md

 Murakami, H., & Wang, B. (2010).
 Future change of North Atlantic tropical cyclone tracks: Projection by a 20-km-mesh global atmospheric model. *Journal of Climate*, *23*(10), 2699-2721.

+Camargo, S. J., Emanuel, K. A., & Sobel, A. H. (2007).
+Use of a genesis potential index to diagnose ENSO effects on tropical cyclone genesis.
+Journal of Climate, 20(19), 4819-4834.